CHAPTER 1 - THE DREAM

-Just so ya know, I'm that guy in school that you hated because he was good at everything.
-I got perfect grades, captain of every team, played three instruments and the excellent at art - but all I wanted to do was be in sports.
-I won piano competitions, art competitions and mathematics competitions, but that didn't matter because all I wanted to do was be in sports.
-But as we all know too well, the dream of being a professional athlete is not for everyone, including me.
+Just so ya know, I'm that guy in school you hated because I was good at everything.
+I made perfect grades, was captain of every team, played three instruments, and excelled at art, but what I really wanted was to be in sports.
+I won piano competitions, art competitions and mathematics competitions, but that didn't matter because, what I really wanted was to be in sports.
+As we all know, the dream of being a professional athlete is just that, a dream, for most people, including me.

-So at this point, I realized that the best way to get into sports is through broadcasting.
-My parents were so proud that I had been accepted in all the top schools in Canada, and I can go and do whatever I wanted.
-They were not so proud when I decided to enroll in broadcast school in a small technical institute in Calgary.
-But then, I can join a broadcast crew and work every sports event on the planet!
-After I graduated, I ended up working in several TV studios, and got to work at golf tournaments, hockey games and horse racing tracks around Western Canada.
-I went to many sports events but I only saw them through a camera lens or through a television monitor.
-So, yes I was working AROUND sports, but not IN sports.
-This was not good.
+I decided that the best way for me to get into professional sports was through broadcasting.
+My parents were so proud that I had been accepted to all the top schools in Canada and that I could do whatever I wanted.
+They were not so excited however, when I decided to enroll in broadcast school at a small technical institute in Calgary.
+I figured if I could join a broadcast crew, then I could be part of every sporting event on the planet!
+After I graduated, I worked in several TV studios, and was soon working golf tournaments, hockey games and horse races all over Western Canada.
+I went to many sporting events but I was seeing them through a camera lens or television monitor.
+Yes, I was working AROUND sports, but not IN sports.
+This was not yet good enough.

-I talk to sports fans, sports reporters and athletes every day.
-I spend my days traveling from ballparks to stadiums and going to games, events, and festivals.
+I am finally in professional sports.
+I talk to sports fans, sports writers, and professional athletes every day.
+I spend my days traveling from ballparks to stadiums, attending games, events, and festivals.
 My heroes introduce themselves to me and they tell me how much my art means to them.
-In 2016, my artwork was added into the permanent archives in Cooperstown and I've been issued a lifetime membership into the Baseball Hall of Fame.
-And mostly, I get to use all my talents that have been blessed with and I use them to do the things I love. #Wow
+In 2016, my artwork was included in the permanent archives in Cooperstown, N.Y. and I've been issued a lifetime membership to the Baseball Hall of Fame.
+Most importantly, I’m using all the talents that I’ve been blessed with and I am using them to do the things I love. #Wow

-Me and my artwork have been featured on Deadspin, Sports Illustrated, ESPN, Bleacher Reports, FanSided, USA Today, Entertainment Weekly and Yahoo!
+Me and my artwork have been featured in Deadspin, Sports Illustrated, ESPN, Bleacher Reports, FanSided, USA Today, Entertainment Weekly and Yahoo!
 Sports.
-You can also read about me in the New York Daily News, Minnesota Star Tribune, Kansas City Star, Tampa Bay Times, and Orange County Register.
-I was a featured artist at three MLB All-Star Games.
-My minimalist ballpark art is displayed in eight ballparks across the country, in several art galleries, and dotted throughout many office walls of MLB executives and corporate leaders.
-I even have my own exhibit on the second level at Target Field!
+You can also read about me in the LA Times, New York Daily News, Minnesota Star Tribune, Kansas City Star, Tampa Bay Times, and Orange County Register.
+I am a featured artist at several All-Star Games for the MLB and NHL.
+My minimalist artwork is displayed in many ballparks across the country, in several art galleries, and scattered throughout the offices of sports executives and corporate leaders.
+I also recently opened my own sports art gallery in Anaheim, California one block from Disneyland.

 “Create artwork that augments and connects sports fans to their deepest love for the game”

-Ian and I are sports fans first.
-We do wear many hats like salesman, order fulfiller and accountant but first are foremost, we are sports fans.
-Like most coveted sports memorabilia, my art is highly collectable and most of my art pieces are issued as limited edition prints.
-But we also share the belief that my art should be available to all fans too, not just the rich ones!
-So we have always tried to offer products which are at a friendly price, like small posters and postcards.
+Ian and I are sports fans first and foremost.
+We wear many hats; artist, designer, printer, marketeer, logistician, accountant, etc., but we are sports fans first.
+My art is highly collectable and most of my pieces are issued as limited edition prints.
+However, we also want my art to be affordable to all fans, so we offer products at all price points including our smaller posters and postcards.

 - I've never been to art school.
 Everything I create is self-taught.